 The worldwide trends are even more interesting.
 85% of the income from the online bingo industry now comes from players in the States.
 As online gambling hasn’t been allowed in every state in America, these figures are amazing, and show that bingo is still a popular pastime, even if some traditional methods of playing the game do not have the mass appeal they once enjoyed.

 Given the evidence above, it seems reasonable to argue that people favour 90-ball or 75-ball based on the cultural background in which they move and the local historical precedent.
 This idea is reinforced by bingo halls and online sites that have a vested interest in giving their patrons more of what they want.
-That said, it’s also abundantly clear that neither game is “better” than the other – they both have interesting nuances that make bingo an exciting world to experience.
+That said, it’s also abundantly clear that neither game is “better” than the other – they both have interesting nuances that make bingo and free bingo an exciting world to experience.